colognerb/refugees/en/index.md

 # When?

-We meet every other week on Thursday nights at 19:00.
-The next upcoming dates are:
+We have informal mentoring meetups every second week on Thursday nights at 19:00.

-* Thursday, May 12
-* ~~Thursday, May 26~~ Wednesday, May 25 (because of Frohnleichnam)
-* Thursday, June 9
-* Thursday, June 23
-* Thursday, July 7
-* Thursday, July 21

-Students are welcome to come earlier (starting from 17:00) to work on their projects and the mentorship starts at 19:00.

-We use this Doodle poll to keep track of the attendance:  [http://doodle.com/poll/vspxtbxfvfxwpdtg](http://doodle.com/poll/vspxtbxfvfxwpdtg)
+You can find the current/upcoming events on our [Facebook page](https://www.facebook.com/rorcologne/events)

+We plan to offer a structured 3-month web developer course that will start on Thursday September 1.
+With biweekly group meetings and weekly coach-assisted exercise time.
+We will be using the the curriculum from the [Firehose Project](https://www.thefirehoseproject.com/).

+If you are interested in joining the class, you should attend at least one of the meetups in August to prepare for it.

 # Where?

-Our meetings take place in the Railslove office in the south of Cologne
+Our mentoring meetups take place in the Railslove office in the south of Cologne

 Railslove GmbH<br>
 An der Bottmühle 5<br>